Turkish Angora

 The Turkish Angora (Ankara kedisi, 'Ankara cat') is a breed of domestic cat.
 Turkish Angoras are one of the ancient, natural breeds of cat, having originated in central Anatolia (Ankara Province in modern-day Turkey).
 The breed has been documented as early as the 17th century.
-Outside of the United States, the breed is usually referred to as simply the Angora or Ankara cat.
+Outside the United States, the breed is usually referred to as simply the Angora or Ankara cat.
 These cats have slender and elegant bodies.
-In the winter they are perfectly camouflaged in the snow, and are often mistaken for a snow weasel as they grow fairly long.

 History

 Like all domestic cats, Turkish Angoras descended from the African wildcat (Felis lybica).
 Their ancestors were among the cats that were first domesticated in the Fertile Crescent.

 Longhaired cats were imported to Britain and France from Asia Minor, Persia and Russia as early as the late 16th century.
-The Turkish Angora was recognized as a distinct breed in Europe by the 17th century.
+The Turkish Angora was recognised as a distinct breed in Europe by the 17th century.
 However, there is a strong connection between Angoras and Persians.
 Charles Catton, in the 1788 book Animals Drawn from Nature and Engraved in Aqua-tinta, gave "Persian cat" and "Angora cat" as alternative names for the same breed.